 Casey holds a BS in marketing from Cornell University and an MBA from the Goizueta Business School at Emory University.
 He is an advisory to project44, a Chicago based technology startup.

-Luc Castera is the founder and CEO of OCTOPI, a maritime innovation company and modern terminal operating system ("TOS") provider.
-Castera has more than 12 years of experience in high-tech software development and founded the Miami-based organization in 2014 following his passion for modern software and process optimization.
-This expertise and passion eventually turned into a mission statement and today he helps mixed cargo port terminals modernize and innovate with their port terminal operations along with the rest of the OCTOPI Team.
+Luc Castera is the founder and chief operating officer of Octopi, a maritime innovation company and modern terminal operating system TOS provider.
+With more than 12 years of experience in high-tech software development, Castera founded the Miami-based organization in 2014, following his passion for modern software and process optimization.
+This expertise and passion eventually turned into a mission statement and today he, and the Octopi team, help mixed-cargo port terminals modernize and innovate with their port terminal operations.

-OCTOPI TOS is the first modern SaaS TOS and current portfolio includes seven clients in six countries, and across 10 terminals globally.
-Prior to founding OCTOPI, Castera was the chief technology officer of Intellum, a software company based in Atlanta that develops e-learning platforms being used by top brands such as Google, Facebook, AT&T, G4S, and Coca Cola.
+Octopi TOS is the first modern SaaS terminal operating system and the company’s current portfolio includes seven clients in six countries, and across 10 terminals globally.
+Prior to founding Octopi, Castera was the chief technology officer of Intellum, a software company based in Atlanta that develops e-learning platforms in use by top brands such as Google, Facebook, AT&T, G4S, and Coca Cola.